-Letters of commitment from leaders of the preparatory program and any key individual collaborators on the project are conditionally required as Attachment 6: Letters of commitment.
+Letters of commitment from leaders of the preparatory program and any key individual collaborators on the project are recommended as Attachment 7: Letters of commitment.

-5. Institutional context (aligns with review criteria Design quality and Impact)
+g.
+Institutional context (aligns with review criteria Design quality and Impact)

 Describe your mission, resources, and capacity to support the proposed activities.
-You may provide a letter of support from your institution in Attachment 6: Letters of commitment, but it is not required.
+You may provide a letter of support from your institution in Attachment 7: Letters of commitment, but it is not required.
 If the project involves an academic course or the offering of course credit, NEH recommends you include a letter of support from the institution.